 1 Centre; and Jeannie Nayoumealuk of Saturviit Inuit Women's 2 Association.
 3 We also acknowledge Rachel Dutton of 4 Manitoba Inuit Association who is unfortunately not able 5 to be here with us today.
-Several of Pauktuutit's board members 6 7 are here; Anita Pokiak who represents western Arctic and the aunt of the young woman who made the video you just 8 9 saw; Parniga Akeeagok who represents Iqaluit; and Martha 10 Flaherty who represents urban Inuit.
+6 Several of Pauktuutit's board members 7 are here; Anita Pokiak who represents western Arctic and 8 the aunt of the young woman who made the video you just 9 saw; Parniga Akeeagok who represents Iqaluit; and Martha 10 Flaherty who represents urban Inuit.
 11 We'll continue our presentation by 12 lighting these candles with a minute of silence.
-13 --- (Ceremony/La cérémonie) 14 As you know, this submission is being made 15 by a group of five Inuit women's organizations.
-I am 16 honoured to be making this oral submission on behalf of 17 Pauktuutit, Saturviit Inuit Women's Association and Ottawa 18 Inuit Children's Centre.
-19 (Speaking in Inuktitut).
-20 Our submission is about the victims and 21 families of missing and murdered Inuit women.
-But before 22 I talk about what we heard from the families at community 23 hearings and statement gatherings, I want to say that some Inuit who wanted to be heard did not get a chance to 24 25 speak.
+13 (Ceremony/La cérémonie) (Ceremony/La cérémonie) As you know, this submission is being made 13 - 13 14 As you know, this submission is being made 13 14 15 As you know, this submission is being made by a group of five Inuit women's organizations.
+I am 13 14 15 16 As you know, this submission is being made by a group of five Inuit women's organizations.
+I am honoured to be making this oral submission on behalf of 13 14 15 16 17 As you know, this submission is being made by a group of five Inuit women's organizations.
+I am honoured to be making this oral submission on behalf of Pauktuutit, Saturviit Inuit Women's Association and Ottawa 13 14 15 16 17 As you know, this submission is being made by a group of five Inuit women's organizations.
+I am honoured to be making this oral submission on behalf of Pauktuutit, Saturviit Inuit Women's Association and Ottawa Inuit Children's Centre.
+13 14 15 16 17 18 As you know, this submission is being made by a group of five Inuit women's organizations.
+I am honoured to be making this oral submission on behalf of Pauktuutit, Saturviit Inuit Women's Association and Ottawa Inuit Children's Centre.
+(Speaking in Inuktitut).
+13 14 15 16 17 18 19 20 As you know, this submission is being made by a group of five Inuit women's organizations.
+I am honoured to be making this oral submission on behalf of Pauktuutit, Saturviit Inuit Women's Association and Ottawa Inuit Children's Centre.
+(Speaking in Inuktitut).
+Our submission is about the victims and 13 14 15 16 17 18 19 20 21 As you know, this submission is being made by a group of five Inuit women's organizations.
+I am honoured to be making this oral submission on behalf of Pauktuutit, Saturviit Inuit Women's Association and Ottawa Inuit Children's Centre.
+(Speaking in Inuktitut).
+Our submission is about the victims and families of missing and murdered Inuit women.
+But before speak.
 There are a few reasons for this, but we want to